vibrantleaf/locatarr/README.md

 # locatarr - Why?
 Not all inclusive -- please feel free to update as you see fit!

-All services are supported on Windows, macOS, Linux, and Docker unless otherwise noted.
+All services are supported on Linux, (native and via Podamn/Docker), Support for Windows and MacOSX is likey but not **not** guaranteed for Some or All services listed

 # *ARR Services